Knapsack Optimization-based Schema Linking for LLM-based Text-to-SQL Generation: Knapsack Optimization-based Schema Linking Approach (KaSLA)

-\paragraph{Knapsack Optimization} The 0-1 knapsack problem~\citep{freville2004multidimensional} is a classic combinatorial optimization challenge.
-It involves selecting items from a finite set, each item characterized by a specific value and weight, to place into a knapsack with a limited weight capacity.
-The objective of 0-1 knapsack optimization is to choose items that maximize the total value while ensuring the total weight remains below the knapsack's capacity.
+The 0-1 knapsack problem~\cite{freville2004multidimensional} is a classic combinatorial optimization problem.
+It involves selecting items from a finite set.
+Given a set of items, each with a \textit{value} and a \textit{weight}, the goal is to select a subset of items that maximizes the total value while ensuring the total weight does not exceed a limited knapsack \textit{capacity}.
+In the ``0-1'' variant, each item is either fully included or excluded (i.e., no fractional selections are permitted).

 Inspired by this, we develop a knapsack optimization-based schema linking strategy to ensure the inclusion of relevant schema elements while minimizing redundant ones, thus ach ieving optimal schema linking.
 Formally, the optimization objective are defined as follows: